Sanora-India-Pvt-Ltd/Subject_mastery_backend/SOCIAL_FEATURES_DOCUMENTATION.md

 ---

-### 17. Delete Comment from Reel
+### 17. Delete Comment from Reel ⚠️ Deprecated

 **Method:** `DELETE`
 **URL:** `/api/reels/:id/comment/:commentId`
 **Authentication:** Required

+**Status:** ⚠️ **DEPRECATED** - This endpoint is deprecated.
+Please use the new Comment API: `DELETE /api/comments/:commentId`

 **Description:**
 Delete a comment from a reel.
-Only the comment owner or reel owner can delete comments.
+This endpoint is deprecated and will be removed in a future version.
+Please use `DELETE /api/comments/:commentId` instead.

 **Headers:**
 ```